-- 1. Support the delivery of 110 hectares of employment land on a range of sites across the borough; - 2.
-Support and enhance the network of local urban centres in Telford as the focus for local business, shopping, community facilities and residential development well served by public transport, walking and cycling; - 3.
-Consolidate and strengthen Newport's role as a market town; - 4.
+- 1. Support the delivery of at least 76 hectares of employment land on a range of sites across the borough; - 2.
+Support and enhance the network of urban centres as the focus for local business, shopping, community facilities and residential development well served by public transport, walking and cycling, with Telford Town Centre being the subregional centre for the borough;

+- 3. Consolidate and strengthen Newport's role as a Market Town; - 4.
 Support and enable the development of rural enterprises; - 5.
-Expand the borough's leisure, tourism and business visitor offer supporting Destination Telford; - 6.
-Support actions which reduce the skills gap between employers and the local workforce;

-7. Support measures which reduce youth unemployment.
+Expand the leisure, tourism and business visitor offer supporting Destination Telford; - 6.
+Support actions to sustain business and equip the local workforce for future opportunities; - 7.
+Support measures which reduce youth unemployment and promote employment.